-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at 31 December 2019.
-Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-Specifically, the Group controls an investee if and only if the Group has:
+The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at 31 December 2020.
+The Group controls an investee if and only if the Group has:

 - Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee) - Exposure, or rights, to variable returns from its involvement with the investee, and - The ability to use its power over the investee to affect its returns